A5size/qe_lk99/README.md

 ```

 # Run
 Running run.sh will initiate a sequence of calculations, ending with the band structure calculation.
-Before executing run.sh, please specify the path to your Quantum Espresso installation and the number of cores you intend to use.
+**Before executing run.sh, please write the path to your installed Quantum Espresso and the number of cores you intend to use within run.sh.**

 ```sh
 % pwd